 - 1 teaspoon kosher salt

 - 3/4 cup chopped gingersnap cookies, store-bought or homemade, chilled in freezer

 - 1/4 cup candied ginger, finely chopped, chilled in freezer

 In a large, heavy saucepan, whisk egg yolks, brown sugar, and pumpkin purée into a smooth paste.
 Slowly whisk in cream and milk until fully combined.

 Whisk in cinnamon, clove, nutmeg, and star anise, and cook over medium heat, whisking frequently, until a custard forms on the back of a spoon and a swiped finger leaves a clean line, 5 to 7 minutes.

-Push custard through a fine mesh strainer with the back of a spoon or ladle into an airtight container.
-Stir in bourbon or rye and salt, cover, and refrigerate until completely chilled, at least 6 hours and up to over night.
+Push custard through a fine-mesh strainer with the back of a spoon or ladle into an airtight container.
+Stir in bourbon or rye and salt, cover, and refrigerate until completely chilled, at least 6 hours and up to overnight.
 Churn in ice cream maker according to manufacturer's instructions.
-Transfer ice cream to airtight container, quickly stir in gingersnaps and candied ginger, and firm up in freezer for at least 3 hours before serving.
+Transfer ice cream to an airtight container, quickly stir in gingersnaps and candied ginger, and firm up in freezer for at least 3 hours before serving.